beyg1/Mern-Mastery-Plan/README.md

 ---

-By systematically working through these steps and building the suggested projects, you'll gain a **comprehensive understanding of the MERN stack** and be well-equipped to develop **robust, scalable, and dynamic web applications**.
+By systematically working through these steps and building the suggested projects, we'll gain a **comprehensive understanding of the MERN stack** and be well-equipped to develop **robust, scalable, and dynamic web applications**.

-> **🎉 What kind of comprehensive project are you most excited to build first?**
+> **🎉 That's a Wrap folks, Let's Build**